nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add TASK_NAME [s/START_DATE] [st/START_TIME] [e/END_DATE] [et/END_TIME] [l/LOCATION] [p/PRIORITY_LEVEL] [r/RECURRING_TYPE] [n/NUMBER_OF_RECURRENCE] [c/CATEGORY] [d/DESCRIPTION]`

 > If DATE is entered but TIME is not entered, the task is assumed to occur all-day <br>
-> If TIME is entered but DATE is not entered, DATE is assumed to be today's date <br>
+> If TIME is entered but DATE is not entered, DATE is assumed to be current date <br>
-> Tasks with START_TIME only, are assumed to occur for that specified 1 hour only <br>
+> Tasks with START_TIME only, are assumed to occur for 1 hour from specified START_TIME only <br>
-> Tasks with either or both END_DATE and/or END_TIME, are assumed to be tasks with deadlines <br>
+> Tasks with either one of or both END_DATE and/or END_TIME, are assumed to be tasks with deadlines <br>
 > Tasks with START_DATE only, are assumed to have the same START_DATE and END_DATE <br>
 > Tasks with either or both START_DATE and/or START_TIME, are assumed to be events instead of task <br>
 > If START_DATE and END_DATE are different, the RECURRING_TYPE has to be larger than the duration between START_DATE and END_DATE. (e.g. A 3d2n camp cannot be recurring daily but can be recurring weekly) <br>
-> If START_DATE and END_DATE are different, END_DATE must be later than START_DATE, and END_TIME do not have to be later than START_TIME <br>
+> If START_DATE and END_DATE are different, END_DATE must be later than START_DATE, and END_TIME does not have to be later than START_TIME <br>
 > If START_DATE and END_DATE are the same, END_TIME must be later than START_TIME <br>
-> For DATE the format is as follow: dd-mm-yyyy <br>
+> For DATE the format is as follows: dd-mm-yyyy <br>
-> For TIME the format is as follow: hh:MM, hh:MM defaults to 00:00 if not specified. <br>
+> For TIME the format is as follows: hh:MM, hh:MM defaults to 00:00 if not specified. <br>
 > Having more than 1 task for any specific timing is allowed (Multitasking) <br>
 > RECURRING_TYPE can be `none`, `daily`, `weekly` or `monthly`, `yearly`, by default RECURRING_TYPE set as `none`, NUMBER_OF_RECURRENCE set as 0 <br>
 > PRIORITY_LEVEL can be `high`, `medium`, `low`, by default PRIORITY_LEVEL is set as `low` <br>